-Prerequisite: MATH-070 and CHEM-151 or CHEM-151H, or MATH-070 and COC Chemistry Placement Exam
+Prerequisite: MATH-070 or higher math placement and CHEM-151 or CHEM-151H, or MATH-070 or higher math placement and COC Chemistry Placement Exam

 Provides a foundation in the basic principles of the molecular nature of matter and its change, including reaction chemistry, atomic and bonding theories of matter, the properties of matter (solids, liquids, gases, solutions) and their relationship to energy.
 Introduces gravimetric, volumetric and spectroscopic analysis techniques in the laboratory portion.
 Required of all majors in chemistry and most other fields of science or technology.
 UC credit limitation: maximum credit, 5 units.